thejsway/thejsway/manuscript/chapter09.md

 ![Execution result](images/chapter09-01.png)

 In this example, we start by creating a `Character` object sharing the common properties between all characters.
-Aurora and Glacious are created with `Character` as their prototype and **delegate** their common behavior to it.
+Aurora and Glacius are created with `Character` as their prototype and **delegate** their common behavior to it.

 I> Naming prototype objects with a first letter in uppercase is an often used convention.